sanchitchawla/stockprediction/README.md

 # Stock Prediction
-Try to predict the stock prices using news articles and past data.
+Attempting to predict the stock prices using news articles and past data.

 Using Three different Machine Learning Models